Variance vs. Conditional Use Permit vs. Rezoning in California: Which One Do You Need?

 In short:

-Use a variance to modify physical standards
+Use a variance to modify physical standards.

-Use a CUP to request a particular use
+Use a CUP to request a particular use.

 Comparison Table:

-Category Conditional Use Permit (CUP) Variance
+Category Conditional Use Permit (CUP) Variance Rezoning (Change of Zone)

-Primary Purpose Approves a specific land use not allowed by right Provides relief from physical zoning standards
+Primary Purpose Approves a specific land use not allowed by right Provides relief from physical zoning standards Changes the property’s zoning designation

-Focus Use of the property (business/activity) Design or dimensions of the structure/site
+Focus Use of the property (business/activity) Design or dimensions of the structure/site Land use classification of the property

-Examples Restaurant, church, daycare, auto repair, gas station, cannabis retail Setbacks, height limits, lot coverage, floor area ratio
+Examples Restaurant, church, daycare, auto repair, gas station, cannabis retail Setbacks, height limits, lot coverage, floor area ratio Residential to commercial, agricultural to residential, commercial to mixed-use

-Why It’s Needed Use has potential impacts that require conditions (traffic, noise, parking) Unique property hardship makes strict standards unreasonable
+Why It’s Needed Use has potential impacts that require conditions (traffic, noise, parking) Unique property hardship makes strict standards unreasonable Existing zoning no longer supports the proposed development

 Common Questions “Can I operate this activity here?”
 “Can I build this structure the way I need?”
+“Can this property be zoned for a different use?”

-What It Cannot Do Cannot change height, setbacks, or physical standards Cannot authorize unpermitted land uses
+What It Cannot Do Cannot change height, setbacks, or physical standards Cannot authorize unpermitted land uses Does not approve construction or a specific project by itself

-Who Approves It Zoning Administrator / Planning Commission / City Council Same bodies, depending on city
+Who Approves It Zoning Administrator / Planning Commission / City Council Same bodies, depending on city Planning Commission and City Council (or County Board)

-Review Type Discretionary (often requires CEQA review) Discretionary (also may require CEQA review)
+Review Type Discretionary (often requires CEQA review) Discretionary (also may require CEQA review) Legislative review (often includes CEQA review)

-Typical Conditions Hours of operation, noise limits, parking requirements, security plans Compliance with adjusted setbacks, height relief, site constraints
+Typical Conditions Hours of operation, noise limits, parking requirements, security plans Compliance with adjusted setbacks, height relief, site constraints Development agreements, land use restrictions, infrastructure requirements

-Key Legal Basis “Conditionally permitted uses” listed in the zoning ordinance Hardship findings required under state/local zoning law
+Key Legal Basis “Conditionally permitted uses” listed in the zoning ordinance Hardship findings required under state/local zoning law Amendment to the local zoning ordinance and zoning map

-Duration Often permanent, sometimes revocable Permanent unless ordinance conditions apply
+Duration Often permanent, sometimes revocable Permanent unless ordinance conditions apply Permanent until another rezoning action changes it

-Bottom Line Permission for what you want to do Flexibility in how you build
+Bottom Line Permission for what you want to do Flexibility in how you build Changes what the property can legally be used for